Zero Trust Network Access Capabilities of SASE: SASE and ZTNA

 The first true SASE platform with Zero Trust Network Access

-The SASE market is still maturing, and many vendors fall short of delivering on the true promise of SASE.
+The SASE market is still maturing, and many SASE vendors fall short of delivering on the true promise of SASE.
+For this reason, it is important to learn what is not SASE.
 In addition to being labeled as a sample vendor for SASE in Gartner’s 2019 Hype Cycle for Enterprise Networking, Cato Networks is also the world’s first true SASE platform.

 Cato’s SASE platform was built from the ground up with modern enterprise networks in mind.
 The platform combines security features such as Zero Trust Network Access, SWG, NGFW, and IPS with networking services such as SD-WAN and WAN Optimization as well as a global private backbone with a 99.999% uptime SLA.
 As a result, Cato is the only vendor currently capable of delivering the true promise of SASE from a performance, security, and scalability perspective.